-Your company’s website plays many roles: storefront, customer service portal, billboard.
+Your company’s website plays many roles: storefront, customer service portal, and billboard, to name a few.
 It’s also where many job seekers go to learn more about your organization.
-They want to understand your company’s values, purpose and culture – i.e., your employer brand.
+They want to understand your company’s values, purpose, and culture — in other words, your employer brand.

 Job seekers will want to know all about your company, starting with the basics of your organization.
 They’ll come to your website looking for information about your organization’s history, founders, location, markets served, current employees and so on.

-“We find that future employees check out our website to review our ‘About me’ section and read our blog,” says Danica Kombol, founder of Everywhere Agency, a social media and marketing firm based in Atlanta.
+“We find that future employees check out our website to review our ‘About me’ section and read our blog,” says Danica Kombol, founder of Everywhere Agency, a social media and marketing firm.

 Team member biographies can help tell your company’s story, especially when presented in a visually engaging and friendly way.
 These synopses give job seekers insight into the experiences and skills that help people succeed at your organization while providing a sense of your company culture.

-Your mission, values and other motivations should permeate the website, Piland says, not just the HR-related sections.
+Your mission, values, and other motivations should permeate the website, Piland says, not just the HR-related sections.
 Are they mentioned repeatedly in your blog?
 Has your organization won awards related to your company values?
-Include your purpose throughout the website, Piland says, and applicants will better understand your organization.
+Include your purpose throughout the website, Piland says, and applicants will better understand your organization and its mission.

-Visitors who are researching your company as a potential employer will want to know what a typical work day is like.
-Provide a clear picture to help prospective employees see themselves in the position.
+Visitors who are researching your company as job seekers will want to know what a typical workday is like.
+A job recruiting website will provide a clear picture to help prospective employees see themselves working for you.

 “To attract great people, a company must offer a chance to join a group of people committed to something that truly matters,” Piland says.

-“The career section of your company website should quickly get visitors to that coveted list of job openings,” says Gina Williams, senior systems analyst for talent management at Oldcastle, a manufacturer of building products and materials in Rochester, New York.
+“The career section of your company website should quickly get visitors to that coveted list of job openings,” says Gina Williams, senior systems analyst for talent management at Oldcastle, a manufacturer of building products and materials.

 Potential job candidates will see your website as an extension of your company.
 A hard-to-use or onerous application process can color how they see you as an employer.
 Mobile users who can’t find a mobile application option will also feel discouraged.

-“The days of lengthy, time-consuming employment application portals that require a resume attachment and then repetitively request that you outline everything included in said resume is embarrassingly outdated and will reflect negatively on your company culture,” says Gina Hooks, founder of Salient Social, a social media and PR firm in New York City.
+“The days of lengthy, time-consuming employment application portals that require a resume attachment and then repetitively request that you outline everything included in said resume is embarrassingly outdated and will reflect negatively on your company culture,” says Gina Hooks, founder of Salient Social, a social media and PR firm.
 A poorly designed portal, adds Hooks, can give the impression that a company is behind the times.